-In the context of the recent recapitalization of the Bank in November 2015, the restructuring plan was revised and resubmitted for approval to the European Commission.
-On 26 November 2015, the European Commission approved the Bank's revised restructuring plan.
+In the context of the recent recapitalisation of the Bank in November 2015, the Restructuring Plan was revised and resubmitted for approval to the European Commission.
+On 26 November 2015, the European Commission approved the Bank's Revised Restructuring Plan as it concluded that the backstop provided by the HFSF as well as the Revised Restructuring Plan was in line with EU state aid rules.

-The revised Restructuring Plan is based on macroeconomic assumptions in line with those provided by the European Commission and the HFSF and comprises revisions to the commitments undertaken by the Greek state under the Second Economic Adjustment Programme, to be implemented by 31 December 2018.
-The principal revisions to the Commitments include, among others, further reductions in the number of branches, number of employees and total costs in Greece and an extension of the timeframe within which the Bank is required to reduce the net loan to deposit ratio for its Greek banking activities, sell down certain portfolios of equity securities and subordinated and hybrid bonds and reduce the portfolio of foreign assets.
+The Revised Restructuring Plan is based on macroeconomic assumptions in line with those provided by the European Commission and the HFSF and comprises revisions to the commitments undertaken by the Greek state under the Second Economic Adjustment Programme, to be implemented by 31 December 2018.
+The principal commitments include, among others, further reduction in the number of branches, number of employees and total costs in Greece, an extension of the timeframe within which the Bank is required to reduce the net loan to deposit ratio for its Greek banking activities, sell down of certain portfolios of equity securities and subordinated and hybrid bonds and reduction of its foreign assets portfolio.